leap-stc/leap-stc.github.io/docs/compute/manage_software.md

 - When multiple users need the same libraries
 - When setting up workshops, bootcamps, or other workflows
 - When packages take a long time to install or have complex dependencies
-- When JupyterLab extensions must be pre-built to function properly (ex: AmazonQ, classic labextensions, etc)
+- When Jupyter extensions must be pre-built to function properly (ex: AmazonQ, classic labextensions, etc)

 If you find yourself installing the same packages repeatedly, or if runtime installs are unreliable or time-consuming, consider moving to a custom image for a more stable and efficient experience.